react-navigation/template/README.md

 ## Notes

 This project uses a [development build](https://docs.expo.dev/develop/development-builds/introduction/) and cannot be run with [Expo Go](https://expo.dev/go).
 To run the app with Expo Go, edit the `package.json` file, remove the `expo-dev-client` package and `--dev-client` flag from the `start` script.
-However, Edge-to-edge won't work on Expo Go.

 We highly recommend using the development builds for normal development and testing.